Skip to main content

 npx glot check

-npx glot check --path ./src
+npx glot check --source-root ./src

 Verbose Mode